bgamari/ghc-wiki-import/implementing-trees-that-grow/trees-that-grow-guidance.md

 1. For common constructors, their fields that are not common are grouped together and introduced using TTG's new field extensions.

-1. For common constructors, their common fields (within common constructors) with a varying type, are given a type using a new type family that extracts from the phase descriptor the type specific to each AST.
+1. For common constructors, their common fields with a varying type, are given a type using a new type family that extracts from the phase descriptor the type specific to each AST.

 >
 >